Experimental Assortments for Choice Estimation and Nest Identification: Numerical Comparison of Experiment Designs

 Meanwhile, we note that the Leave-one-out and Incremental designs never perform well.
 This is because they are offering too many assortments that are either too big or too small, instead of focusing on assortments of size around $n/2$ (see the discussion in \Cref{sec:simpleDesigns}).
+Finally, we see that using our nest identification algorithm increases the appeal of Nested Logit especially for $T\in\{300,750\}$.
+Within the broader class of logit-family estimators (lc, mnl, nl-given), our design with our nest identification algorithm can even outperform estimators paired with the richer $T/10$ and $T$ randomized assortments, which are the empirically stronger design in this setting.